emilianscheel/JavaLibrary/README.md

 snackbar.show();
 ```

-## How to open other app with package name
+## How to start other app just with package name?
 This is for opening an other installed app from your app.

 ```JAVA